gleam-lang/website/writing-gleam/running-the-project.md

 ## Using Escripts

+An escript is an option for making command line Gleam programs.
 Using Erlang's [escriptize](http://rebar3.org/docs/commands/#escriptize) generates an escript executable containing the project's and its dependencies’ BEAM files.

 Running escriptize creates an executable file: